top of page

 Discover Skjoldungen Island on the south-east coast of Greenland.
 This uninhabited land boasts magnificent landscapes that are sure to dazzle you.
 The island is surrounded by a stunning fjord, a distinctive feature of which is its double entrance: it forms a bend before joining the sea on the other side.
 Mountains, glacial valleys, rocky outcrops, tundra and willow forests make up the beautiful scenery which you will be able to admire more closely when you land here.

-Day 6 Augpilatok
+Day 6 Prins Christian Sund

 Day 7 Hvalso